eclipse-xpanse/policy-man/README.md

   policy-man [flags]

 Flags:
-  -c, --config string      config file (default is ./config.yaml) -h, --help               help for policy-man
+  -c, --config string      Specify the config file
+  -h, --help               help for policy-man
-  -a, --host string        The host of the HTTP server
+  -a, --host string        The host of the HTTP server (default "localhost")
-      --log.level string   The level of the log (default "warn") --log.path string    The path of the log (default "stdout") -p, --port string        The port of the HTTP server
+      --log.level string   The level of the log (default "info") --log.path string    The path of the log (default "stdout") -m, --mode string        The mode of the HTTP server.[release/debug/test] (default "release") -p, --port string        The port of the HTTP server (default "8090") -v, --version            Show the version number
 ```

 ### Evaluate the input by a policy list